 - Three of their five pairs of legs have sharp claws

-- As they grow, a spiny lobster molts and loses its hard protective exoskeleton.
+- As they grow, a spiny lobster moults and loses its hard protective exoskeleton.
 After this, the lobster is soft-bodied and very vulnerable to predators for about two days until a new, larger exoskeleton forms.

-- Spiny lobsters have two large antennae covered with sharp points, which are used for defense and fighting.
+- Spiny lobsters have two large antennae covered with sharp points, which are used for defence and fighting.
 They also have two smaller antennules, which are sensory organs that detect chemicals and movement in the water.